inspire-eu-validation/view-service/iso-19128/at13-getcapabilities-map-coupled-resource-metadata.md

 **Notes**

-It is not possible to test automatically the availability of the of the linkage to the dataset or series on which the service operates.
+It is not possible to test automatically the availability of the linkage to the dataset or series on which the service operates.

 **Contextual XPath references**